daniel-schwarzenbach/Cpp-for-Beginners/lesson1/lesson1.md

 Then eighter hit F5 or push the green play button in the debug tab to compile and debug the program.

 This will activate the launch task wich will first compile the program in a subtask and then run it in debug mode.

+If youre running Windows or MacOs you have to change the launch target!

 ![](./pics/Run.png)